-Apple is expected to launch its new ‘iPhone 14 Pro’ models next year and now a new report suggests that LG, as well as Samsung, will supply hole-punch display to the Cupertino-based tech giant for the upcoming iPhone.
+Apple is expected to launch its new ‘iPhone 14 Pro’ models next year, and now a new report suggests that LG and Samsung will supply hole-punch displays to the Cupertino-based tech giant for the upcoming iPhone.

 According to a report by The Elec, the South-Korean tech giant Samsung, which is Apple’s dominant OLED panel supplier, will supply all of the hole-punched panels for the 6.1-inch iPhone 14 Pro while sharing orders for the 6.7-inch iPhone 14 Pro Max with LG Display for the first time.

 The base model iPhone 14 is expected to still carry a notch-style display along with the Mini variant.

 Apple is also reportedly planning to add a 48MP camera lens to the iPhone next year.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free